ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/optimization-conflicts.md

 <li> We won't be having any conflicts with the Frond-end team's codebase.
 The main changes they made were to the index.html and webstart.ts.
 The constant folding and propogation optimizations would work as intended since front-end changes are tangential to us.

 </ul>
 ## Generics and polymorphism

+No conflicts with the Generics team for optmizations since all their work happens before the `lower` phase.
+They don't make any changes to the IR.
+Constant folding and propagation should work as expected since due to the `monomorphize` phase before `lower`, we will know the types and constant values, if any, before the `optimization` phase.

+In future as well optimizations should work as expected (w.r.t changes from the Generics team) since there's no overlap with their work and ours.

 ## I/O, files
 We wouldn't be having any conflicts with I/O team.
 The main common file(s) that we have changes with them is runner.ts.
 Our changes in this file does not intersect with them.
 Rest of the functionality of optimizations would work the same since there is no intersection betweeen optimization and file I/O.